dimagi/commcare-cloud/hosting_docs/source/changelog/0065-remove-unused-elastic-settings.md

   ES_XFORM_DISABLE_ALL: True
 ```

-If find either of these values, remove them.
+If either of these values are present, remove them.